individkid/sidegeo/README.md

     * Numeric -- configuration controls amount of change
   * Widget -- which panel opened by Equalizer
     * Topology -- open panel for classifications to sample
-    * Decorate -- open panel for bitmap, screen saver, rfb
+    * Decorate -- open panel for bitmap, screen saver, RFB
     * System -- open panel for stocks flows and attachments
   * Virtual -- whether cursor is captured or forwarded
     * Surface -- cursor controls facet in polytope